owdproject/owd-client/README.md

 ## Modules
 Each OWD module may include a `client` or a `server` folder.
 For now, there is no CLI available for modules installation so you should install each module manually.
+Here you can find [some modules](https://github.com/topics/owd-modules) available for all.

 ### Install a new module
 You can install modules by copying the content of the `client` module folder into